 - gain an advantage in today's competitive jobs market;

 - see how your subject is applied in the world of work;

 You must meet our standard entry requirements for the degree programme you are interested in studying, as well as the additional requirements for your language:

-- French, German, Italian or Spanish: Grade B at A-level in your chosen language or equivalent is required.
+- French, German, Italian or Spanish: At least Grade B at A-level in your chosen language or equivalent is required.
 In some cases where applicants are only eligible for an AAA offer, a grade A will be required.

 Which courses offer a modern language option?

 We offer degrees with a modern language in the following biosciences subjects.
 The below links will take you to the relevant 'with a modern language' course page (2024 entry) on The University of Manchester website.

 - Medical Physiology

 How many credits do I have to obtain each year in my chosen language?